pagkly/Zed/Investopedia4/Feed-In Tariff (FIT).md

 ## A Shift Away From Feed-In Tariffs

-Despite the successful role feed-in tariffs have played in promoting the development of renewable energy, some countries are turning away from relying on them, instead seeking more market-driven sources of support as well as more control over the supply of renewable energy that is produced.
+Despite the successful role feed-in tariffs have played in promoting the development of renewable energy, some countries are turning away from relying on them, instead seeking more market-driven sources of support as well as more control over the [[Supply|supply]] of renewable energy that is produced.
 That includes Germany and China, two of the more prominent FIT success stories.
 Nonetheless, FITs still play a vital role in the development of renewable energy resources around the globe.